Betting Online vs. Vegas Sportsbook

 - Sign up processes can be lengthy—sending off copies of ID and documents

-- Some online sportsbooks are restricted in the USA
+- Online sportsbooks are restricted by location

 - Some withdrawal methods can take a week to process